sav-maya/pg-prechecks/README.md

     and can be pasted into emails without losing the formatting.
 It should work well on any modern UNIX systems.

-  pg-prechecks is a heavily modified version of pt-postgres-summary, which is
+  pg-prechecks is a heavily modified version of pt-pg-summary, which is
     part of the Percona Toolkit.

 RISKS